tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 ===========

 * WebGL not supported.
-* Vehicles with trailers or wagons are not currently supported for :ref:`NoPhysics <noPhysicsVehicle>`.
+* Vehicles with trailers are supported with physics (DOTS Entities & Hybrid Mono), but not currently supported for :ref:`NoPhysics <noPhysicsVehicle>`.

 Package Installation
 ====================